Profile Files

 .murex_profile is only read from the users home directory.
 Unlike bash et al, profiles will not be read from /etc/profile.d nor similar.
 Modules should be used in its place.

-Where MUREX_PRELOAD and/or MUREX_PROFILE are directories rather than absolute file names, the path is appended with the default file names as named above.
+Where MUREX_PRELOAD, MUREX_PROFILE and/or MUREX_HISTORY are directories rather than absolute file names, the path is appended with the default file names. ie the file name listed above.

 This, however, depends on $XDG_CONFIG_HOME pointing to a single path rather than an array of paths (like $PATH).
 In that instance you can still use custom paths in Murex but you might need to get a little more creative in how you define that value.